AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/admin/Users/how-to-activate-and-deactivate-users.md

 ---
 id: how-to-activate-and-deactivate-users
-title: How to Activate and Deactivate Users
+title: Activate and Deactivate Users
 ---

 ## When do the Users get activated?